 GBP/USD Daily Forecast – British Pound Tries To Gain More Ground Against U.S. Dollar

-GBP/USD is currently trying to settle above the resistance at 1.3745 while the U.S. dollar is gaining ground against a broad basket of currencies.
+GBP/USD is currently testing the resistance at 1.3900 while the U.S. dollar is mostly flat against a broad basket of currencies.

-The U.S. Dollar Index has recently tested the nearest resistance level at the 20 EMA at 92.30.
-If the U.S. Dollar Index manages to settle above the 20 EMA, it will gain upside momentum and head towards the resistance at 92.50 which will be bearish for GBP/USD.
+The U.S. Dollar Index continues its attempts to settle above the resistance at the 20 EMA at 91.35.
+This resistance level has already been tested many times and proved its strength.
+In case the U.S. Dollar Index manages to get above this level, it will move towards the 50 EMA at 91.50 which will be bearish for GBP/USD.

 For a look at all of today’s economic events, check out our economic calendar.